-These include multiple Switzerland and the French National Championships, three English National Championships, National Brass Band Finals, two Scottish Opens, Brass In Concert, Grand Shield (Senior Cup and Senior Trophy), multiple London, North West, Midlands, Scottish, South West and Yorkshire Area contests, Muse Festival (Singapore), Preston Guildhall, Durham Association, Leicestershire Association, BBL (Northern Ireland), Scottish Borders, Buxton, Pontins, Wilkinson Northern Open, Carnegie Trust, Weston-Super-Mare, National Eisteddfod of Wales, Easingwold, Skipton, Fleetwood, Ebbw Vale, Hardraw Scar, Minsthorpe, Morley, Rhyl, annually on Whit Friday (Greenfield since 2015) and the British Open Solo & Quartet Championships.
+These include multiple Switzerland and the French National Championships, three English National Championships, two Scottish Opens, Brass In Concert, Grand Shield (Senior Cup and Senior Trophy), Singapore Muse Festival, BBL (Northern Ireland), National Eisteddfod of Wales, Scottish Borders, Carnegie Trust, the National Brass Band Finals (Sections 1-4), multiple London, Midlands, Scottish, South West, North West and Yorkshire Area contests, Preston Guildhall, Buxton, Pontins, Wilkinson Northern Open, Weston-Super-Mare, Durham Association, Leicestershire Association, Easingwold, Skipton, Fleetwood, Ebbw Vale, Hardraw Scar, Minsthorpe, Morley, Rhyl, annually on Whit Friday (Greenfield since 2015) and British Open Solo & Quartet Championships.

 Chris joined James Shepherd Versatile Brass as horn soloist for five years at the personal invitation of Jim Shepherd in 1990, the year Chris was also appointed to Smithills School having been Head of Brass Instrumental Teaching for Bolton MBC since 1983, during which time he also taught at the RNCM in Manchester.